Best Practices: Using Video Testimony at Trial

 A well-edited video deposition can help your case.
 For example, sync text so that it scrolls along the bottom of the screen as the client speaks.
 Sometimes jurors struggle to understand a witness, or the terms the witness is using might not be familiar.
 Scrolling text makes it much easier for jurors to follow the testimony and make notes that they can use during deliberation.

-The picture-in-picture feature allows you to display exhibits during the deposition.
+A picture-in-picture feature allows you to display exhibits during the deposition.
 This way, the jury can watch the witness testimony while having the image of the exhibit to refer to when needed.
 These helpful features will make your video deposition easier for jurors to understand and generally more effective.

 Announce the Length of Your Video Clip